-Provide clear instructions, recommend the best way the task should be handled, or provide advice on the matter.
+In other words, provide clear instructions, recommend the best way to handle the task, or give advice on the matter.

-Unless you do, you may not be completely satisfied with the end result.
+Unless you do, you may not be completely satisfied with the result.

 The question of how to monitor delegated tasks is the last you need to answer.
-The best practice is to provide occasional follow-up on the task, to make sure everything is going as planned.
+Best practice suggests providing occasional follow-ups on the task to make sure everything is going as planned.

-But, make sure you don’t succumb to micromanagement – after all, you’ve delegated the task, and you should let the delegatee be accountable and in charge of task execution.
+In any case, ensure you don’t succumb to micromanagement.
+After all, you’ve delegated the task.
+Now, you should let the delegatee be accountable for and in charge of task execution.

-Avoiding distractions and focusing are often defined as two separate time management skills – but, if you avoid distractions, this automatically means you’re focusing on a task at hand.
+Avoiding distractions and focusing at work are often defined as two separate time management skills.
+But, if you avoid distractions, this automatically means you’re focusing on a task at hand.

-Distractions are many – chatty colleagues in your office, loud music coming from the building next door, the sound of your neighbor mowing the lawn… Even your mobile phone can be a distraction, sitting on your work desk, tantalizing you to go through your Instagram feed every 2 minutes.
+In a traditional working environment, distractions are many — the most common one being chatty colleagues in your office.
+Even your mobile phone can be a distraction, sitting on your work desk, tempting you to go through your Instagram feed every two minutes.
+The list is endless!

 In gist, distractions may be various, but they all have one thing in common — they hinder your work performance and slow you down on tasks.